How much do kitchen benchtops cost?back to estimates list

 While it is, of course, critical to lock down important decisions regarding layout, colour scheme and appliances, it’s the hero of this highly-popular room which needs the most attention: the not-so-humble kitchen bench.

 A trusted choice for decades, this cost-effective material comes in an extensive array of colours and patterns, and, at times, is even mistaken for stone.
-Starting from approx. $120 per square metre it ranges through to $350 - $650 per square metre for higher end laminates.
+It ranges through to $350 - $650 per square metre for higher-end laminates.

 If you are seeking the warmth of a timber finish for your kitchen, why not opt for a bamboo benchtop?
 At approx. $350 per square metre, it will be far friendlier on your hip pocket than its wood counterparts, Jarrah or Ironbark, which range from $600 to $1200 per square metre.